 There is an abundance of Private schools in St. Louis.
 Starting with grade schools and all the way up to high schools, St. Louis features quality private schools where students are happy and rankings are high.

 If an all girl’s school is more fitting, check out St. Joseph’s Academy.
 St. Joseph’s is high in the rankings, receiving the Blue Ribbon School of Excellence from the United States Department of Education.
-A Montessori education is important to some parents, making Montessori schools such as Chesterfield Montessori and Visitation Academy good picks.

 Regardless of the school you choose, research diligently, apply early, and make sure your child is comfortable with the choice.